Astra-API/slate/source/includes/getting_started.md

 * **X-EXCHANGE-API-KEY**: For specifying your Astra API key
 * **X-EXCHANGE-API-KEY**: For specifying your exchange API keys when using private endpoints.
 This header is not required for public endpoints

+## 4. Self hosting

+Astra API is available in two modes: managed and self-hosted.

+With managed hosting, we run all the infrastructure behind the scenes to give you fast, robust market access.

+With self-hosting, we provide you with a lightweight proxy agent that you run on your own servers.
+Your business software can then interact directly with each exchange via our proxy.

+To get started, create an account with us and create and Astra API key.
+If you are using our API only to access public market data, then this is all you need.

+If you are placing/cancelling orders or fetching your private user data, you will need to bring your own exchange accounts and API keys.
+Once you have set up accounts on an exchange, you can export your API keys and use that with the Astra API.

+Instructions for self-hosting are coming soon.

 ### Data Privacy